-18.8 Questions raised by the Chair of Overview and Scrutiny Committee will be taken first at the relevant item followed by questions submitted by the public will be taken first.
+18.8 Questions raised by the Chair of Overview and Scrutiny Committee will be taken first at the relevant item followed by questions submitted by the public.
 Priority will be given to questions on items on the agenda for the meeting, or issues where decisions are expected before the next meeting.
-The order in which first these and then other questions shall be presented to the meeting shall be determined by a draw.
-The draw shall be conducted by the Monitoring Officer prior to the meeting.
 Questions will be taken at the meeting in the order in which they were received.